colinmarc/hdfs/README.md

 [![GoDoc](https://godoc.org/github.com/colinmarc/hdfs/web?status.svg)](https://godoc.org/github.com/colinmarc/hdfs/web) [![build](https://travis-ci.org/colinmarc/hdfs.svg?branch=master)](https://travis-ci.org/colinmarc/hdfs)

-This is a native go client for hdfs.
+This is a native golang client for hdfs.
 It connects directly to the namenode using the protocol buffers API.

 It tries to be idiomatic by aping the stdlib `os` package, where possible, and